All Episodes

 Those are all common things, but there's a couple of them that are in JP5, which is a military fuel.

-And that particular fuel has AI flash, and it is mil-spec.
+And that particular fuel has a high flash, and it is mil-spec.

 Now, here's the point.

-Ethylene dibromide could, in fact, if it's not, if it's dispersed as exhaust at altitude that we're talking about, 31,000 feet, if the reaction process may still take place with ozone, because that's in the same layer of atmosphere that you would expect ozone to be, or even higher at higher altitudes.
+Ethylene dibromide could, in fact, if it's not, if it's dispersed as exhaust at altitude that we're talking about, 31,000 feet, the reaction process may still take place with ozone because it's in the same layer of atmosphere that you would expect ozone to be or even higher, at higher altitudes.

 All right, we've got to take a break here.

-When we come back, I want to ask you what happens when ethylene dibromide and ozone get together in our skies.
+When we come back, I want to ask you what happens when ethylene dibromade and ozone get together in our skies.

 Upper respiratory infections going on.